 Weekend getaways are my fave!
 I love when Alonzo and I can hit the road with the pups and explore the south.
 My favorite and most convenient weekend getaway is Raliegh, NC.

-Prior to moving to North Carolina I knew close to nothing about the cities in the south.
-I had been to Atlanta, Miami Fort Lauderdale, and a few other places but I had never done much traveling along the southern part of east coast.
+Prior to moving to North Carolina, I knew close to nothing about the cities in the south.
+I had been to Atlanta, Miami Fort Lauderdale, and a few other places but I had never done much traveling along the southern part of the east coast.

 When Alonzo and I moved to the Fort Bragg area our first venture outside of the area was to Raleigh.
 Raleigh is only an hour from our home, so every chance I get I try to convince Alonzo we should make a trip.

 Alonzo is really good about doing research before we go anywhere.
 He will ask his co-workers and search the web to find the most interesting places.
 So for the most part we always have some sort of idea of where we're going first.

 I'm a creature of habit.
 My mom and dad both love to go to the same bars and restaurants because it's what they know and like.
 I have it honest.
 Alonzo loves to try to new things.
 In Raleigh there's so many amazing places to eat and drink so I try my best to change it up!